-How to Write an Awesome Recognition Speech for Employees
+How to Write a Great Employee Recognition Speech

 Regularly recognizing stellar employees makes them feel good and makes the whole workplace more productive.
 It also serves to consistently boost morale while giving other employees incentive to do their best.

-Recognition awards are always a dandy choice, especially if you present them while giving an inspiring speech.
-Not sure how to pen the perfect recognition speech for employees?
+Recognition awards are always a smart choice, especially if you present them while giving an inspiring speech.
+Not sure how to pen the perfect employee recognition speech?
 These tips can help.

 Things to Say